wp-plugins/easy-wp-latex-lite/readme.txt

 1. Each time you switch your theme, you have to re-configure your color scheme.
 1. They may not let you choose how to input LaTeX code. ([math]...[/math] or $$...$$) without editing the plugin code.

 My plugin aims to be flexible, and easy to install (no geeky code editing etc.).
+It is now available in your own language using machine translation curtsey of Google and Microsoft.

 = Pro Version =